pss959/EasyMaker3D/InternalDoc/Main.md

  - The application source can be found [on Github](https://github.com/pss959/EasyMaker3D).

- - Public user documentation [in Github Pages](https://pss959.github.io/EasyMaker3D/latest).
+ - Public user documentation is [in Github Pages](https://pss959.github.io/EasyMaker3D/latest).
 Familiarity with the User Guide found there will help with understanding the material in these pages.